 We’ve used our Zomake backpacks on recent European city breaks to Bratislava and Vilnius, as well as for hiking in the High Tatras.
 They’re particular handy for travelling with carry-on luggage, as you can pack them into your small case and just use them whenever you need to during the day.Buy now on amazon

 A lightweight case is an incredibly useful piece of gear for shorter-term trips when it comes to carry-on luggage.

 We wouldn’t recommend this for long-term travel, as you’re likely to need a bigger backpack for that, and it would be too much to take carry-on luggage as well.

 But for our above-mentioned shorter breaks in Europe, we’ve used our new IT Luggage carry-on cases.
 Make sure you check the relevant airline policies to make sure you get the correct dimensions.
-For example, European budget carriers Ryanair and Wizzair recently made significant changes to their policies on hand luggage.
+In recent years, for example, European budget carriers have often made changes to their hand luggage rules.Buy now on amazon

 3. Dry bag